oar-team/batkube/dev-notes.md

     updated to this value.
 It works very well and doesn't need to be changed, for now.
 Maybe consider propely handling resourceVersions in the future.
 - Batkube only supports one workload.
+- Kubernetes scheduler may display this error : `Unable to write event:
+    'resource name may not be empty' (may retry after sleeping)` near the end of the simulation.
+In that case, the scheduler is stuck and the simulation needs to be run again.
+The reason for this is unknown.